renpy/renpy/sphinx/source/python.rst

 A priority number can be placed between ``init`` and ``python``.
 When a priority is not given, 0 is used.
 Init statements are run in priority order, from lowest to highest.
-Init statements of the same priority are run in unicode order by filename, and then from top to bottom within a file.
+Init statements of the same priority are run in Unicode order by filename, and then from top to bottom within a file.

 To avoid conflict with Ren'Py, creators should use priorities in the range -999 to 999.
 Priorities of less than 0 are generally used for